christiansteier/dockerfiles/www/traefik/README.md

 # Alpine Docker image for traefik

-Build a small AlpineLinux Docker image based on [LinuxServer.io](https://github.com/linuxserver).
+Treafik based on Alpine.
+Designed for quick tests with TLS.

 ## Usage